8 Days / From $4499 / Call: 1-888-565-7158

 - Collapsible trekking poles for snowboarders (Black Diamond suggested)

-*Avalanche transceiver, shovel and probe are available to rent. $130 for the kit or $50 per item.
+*Digital avalanche transceiver, shovel and probe are available to rent. $140 for the trip.

-We suggest Dakine Heli Pro II 28 Liters with deployable helmet carry if you are looking to buy a new pack.
+We suggest Dakine Heli Pro 2 or Dakine Poacher with deployable helmet carry if you are looking to buy a new pack.

 Booking This Trip